NEU-SNS/intl-iot/destination/README.md

                         ScatterPlot, BarPlot, PiePlot, or BarHPlot.
 Specify
                         multiple of this option to plot multiple graphs.
     -p PROTOCOL, --protocol=PROTOCOL
-                        The protocols that should be analysed.
+                        The protocols that should be analyzed.
 Should be specified in the format `send_protocol,receive_protocol`.
 This option
                         must be specified after each -g option used.
     -l IPLOC, --ipLoc=IPLOC